WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Alden-Conner/Aida-weekly-checkin.md

 #### Who did you help this week?

 RAM team with retreat planning and all-important lunch reservations
+- [AM] Thank you!
+Looking forward to the retreat next week!! :sparkles:

 #### Who helped you this week?

 TTW working group coming together!
 AIM RSF talk (Meag) got me thinking about UI/UX
+- [AM] We'll get to build out some UX/UI capacity, I am sure.
+Great to keep thinking about best approaches.

 #### What did you achieve?

 * started trainers & mentors working group for TTW
 * reviewed Kat's code
 * reviewed white paper
+- [AM] I am really excited about the labour market project!

 #### What did you struggle with?